glasswalk3r/cpan-openbsd-smoker/README.md

 (and Virtualbox as the provider) with the Smoker pre-configured on OpenBSD.

 Currently, the VMs will use the **default perl interpreter** provided by the Perl maintainers in the OpenBSD project.
-This **is not** the same perl you can download from [perl.org](https://www.perl.org/), being the main differences:
+This **is not** the same `perl` you can download from [perl.org](https://www.perl.org/), being the main differences:

 - there are specific OpenBSD patches applied for it.
 - ithreads are disabled by default.
 - some common Perl distributions are also patched/different from other UNIX-like OSes.
-A good example are distributions that depends on SSL (TLS), since OpenBSD uses by defayult LibreSSL instead of OpenSSL.
+A good example are distributions that depends on SSL (TLS), since OpenBSD uses by default LibreSSL instead of OpenSSL.

 All configuration is done with [local::lib](https://metacpan.org/pod/local::lib) to allow the distributions to be installed without giving root access to the